Jayaraj1294/Stego_Vault/README.md

 # 🛡️ StegoVault — Secure Image Communication Suite

-**StegoVault** is an advanced web-based application built with Django that integrates cryptography, steganography, watermarking, and tamper detection.
-Designed for secure communication and digital forensic applications, StegoVault enables users to hide encrypted messages within images while verifying their integrity.
+**StegoVault** is a powerful web application designed to protect, hide, and verify sensitive information within images.
+Built with Django and packed with security-first features, it brings together encryption, steganography, watermarking, and tamper detection — all in one intuitive platform.

+Whether you're a student, researcher, or security professional, StegoVault lets you securely embed encrypted data in images, verify file authenticity, and prevent unauthorized access — all through a clean, responsive interface.

+---

-## 🚀 Features
+## 🚀 What Can You Do with StegoVault?

-- 🔐 **Cryptography**: AES + RSA hybrid encryption with secure message handling.
+- 🔐 **Encrypt messages** using AES and RSA before hiding them inside images.
-- 🖼️ **Steganography**: Embed encrypted messages into images using LSB techniques.
-- 💧 **Watermarking (BlendMark Algorithm)**:
-  - Supports text and logo watermarks.
-  - Allows custom placement (corners).
-  - Encrypts and stores keys securely.
+- 🖼️ **Hide (and later extract) messages** using LSB-based image steganography.
+- 💧 **Watermark your images** with either a logo or text using the custom BlendMark algorithm.
+- 🔏 **Encrypt watermarks** with AES, making them accessible only with the right key.
-- 🧪 **Tamper Detection**: Verifies image authenticity using SHA-256 hashing at each phase (original, watermarked, steganographed).
+- 🧪 **Detect tampering** using SHA-256 hashes at every step (original → watermarked → steganographed).
-- 🔔 **Real-Time Notifications**: Displays success and error messages via Django Channels dropdowns.
-- 👤 **User Management**: Full authentication, profile updates, picture upload, password/email change.
-- 📩 **Support Page**: Contact form for guests and users to reach developers.
+- 🔔 **Get real-time notifications** through dropdown alerts powered by Django Channels.
+- 👤 **Manage your account**, update your profile or password, and upload a profile picture.
+- 📩 **Reach out via support**, whether logged in or not — your queries go straight to the developer.

+---

 ## 🛠️ Technologies Used

 - **Backend**: Python 3, Django 5.1.5, PostgreSQL
 - **Frontend**: Bootstrap 4, HTML5, CSS3, JavaScript
-- **Security & Processing**:
+- **Security & Image Processing**:
-  - OpenCV (Image manipulation)
-  - Cryptography (AES/RSA)
-  - hashlib (SHA-256)
+  - `cryptography` library (AES & RSA)
+  - `hashlib` for SHA-256 hashing
+  - `OpenCV` for steganography and watermark embedding
+  - `Django Channels` for real-time updates

+---

-## 🧪 Security Highlights
+## 🔐 Security Highlights

-- Secure password storage via Django's auth system
+- Passwords are securely hashed using Django's built-in auth system.
-- AES-encrypted content with RSA-encrypted keys
+- Messages are encrypted with AES keys, which are themselves encrypted using RSA.
-- Hash-based tamper detection
+- Watermarked and steganographed images are validated with tamper detection via SHA-256.
-- Key-based watermarking — prevents unauthorized access
+- Watermark extraction is **key-locked** — unauthorized users can’t retrieve it.

-## 👤 Author

-**Developer:** [Jayaraj J Pillai]
-**Project:** Stego_Vault — Encrypted Image Vault with Steganography & Tamper Detection
+---

+## 👨‍💻 About the Developer

+**👋 Hi, I'm Jayaraj J Pillai**, the developer of **StegoVault** — an encrypted image vault with steganography and tamper detection.
+This project is the result of my passion for cybersecurity, secure communications, and real-world applications of digital forensics.

-**Role:** Full-stack Security Developer
+- 🔧 Role: Full-Stack Security Developer
+- 🧠 Focus: Privacy-focused app development using secure, verifiable methods

+---

 > 🔒 *Protecting secrets one pixel at a time.*